dotnet/csharplang/proposals/semi-auto-properties.md

 In the example above, binding to the backing field should result in an error: "initializer cannot reference non-static field".

-**Recommendation**: `field` is a keyword within a property initializer, and binds to the backing field.

 ### `field` and `value` in event accessor

 Should `value` be a keyword in an event accessor?